Teradata/stacki-wiki/wiki/Installation/Frontend-Install-Existing.md

 Booting from a DVD, pallets should automatically load onto the list for you to choose.

-In an Existing installation you will only see the stacki pallet - even if you have supplied the --extra-isos parameter.
+** Please note:** In an Existing installation you will only see the stacki pallet - even if you have supplied the --extra-isos parameter.

-In New installation with the stackios pallet you should see two pallets: the the _stacki_ and _os_ pallets to install.
+In a New installation with the stackios pallet, you should see two pallets: the the _stacki_ and _os_ pallets to install.

 If you want to add pallets from another Stacki frontend or from a webserver hosting pallet ISOs, Choose _Add Pallets_ and supply the correct url.
 Once you've added all the pallets, choose _Continue_